Emily Spreckels

 Click the articles to learn more about Emily Hall Spreckels (later Tremaine).

-Sensation at the Royal Academy of Arts, London (1997) press releases, list of works, in varied publications
+Sensation at Royal Academy of Arts, London (1997) press releases, list of works, in varied publications

 → Art Design Publicity magazine